 Your server must be owned by the esports organization itself.
 Fan-run servers for particular teams won't qualify.
 The content of the server itself must be related to the organization or team.

-If applying as a team, you'll need some history of participating in a major offline tournament or LAN under your belt.
+You'll also need some history of participating in a major offline tournament or LAN under your belt.
 If you participated an online qualifier for a tournament that would have ended in an offline LAN event, that works for us too!

 Your server must be owned by the music artist, or by a record label.
 The server itself will need to be primarily focused on the music in question, rather than a server ran by an artist that's gaming-focused.